SoftwareGuy/Ignorance/FAQ.md

 Note that any devices such as VR/AR/XR headsets that run on Android or iOS will work fine, unless plugins need to be specifically adapted to the platform.

-## Ignorance doesn't want to initialize on 32 Bit systems
+## Why doesn't Ignorance like a 32Bit Windows/Linux OS instance?

-Make sure you're building for **x86_64** build target until 32 Bit Support returns.
+- Make sure you're building for **x86_64** build target.
+- I don't feel like compiling ENet for 32Bit.
+If you want to do that yourself, feel free to do so.
+Instructions are in the [ENet-CSharp](https://github.com/SoftwareGuy/ENet-CSharp) repository.

 # Connection-related